vsco/dcdr/README.md

 }
 ```

 Here is a bit more useful example.
-This middleware takes the `X-Country` header and appends it to `x-dcdr-scopes`.
-We could then use the `country-code/<cc>` scope to set per country feature flags.
+This `ScopedCountryCode` middleware takes the `X-Country` header and appends it to `x-dcdr-scopes`.
+We then use the `country-code/<cc>` scope to look up per country feature flags from the K/V store.

 ```Go
 const CountryCodeHeader = "X-Country"